AleMorales9011/ForgeWare/src/BDD (Java, Selenium, Cucumber).md

   making development harder and slower.
 - Add the Cucumber for Java Plugin to enable Gherkin and Cucumber support.

-> Note: Intellij comes with Java and maven installed, however their system wise installation is needed to be
+> Note: Intellij comes with Java and Maven installed, however, their system wise installation is needed to be
 > able to execute mvn commands from the terminal.

 - **Cucumber-java**: